pddasig/Machine-Learning-Competition-2021/README.md

 Please note that:
 1. Only one user can register for the competition per team.
-2. The user name has to be exactly the same as the team name.
+2. __The user name has to be exactly the same as the team name__.
 If space is not allowed, please replace space with underscore '_'.
 3. The submission file must be a zip file with whatever name. __However, the name of the csv file inside the zip has to be "submission.csv"__. (the csv file should be in the same format as “example_1.csv” file on the GitHub page in terms of number of columns and rows, as well as exactly the same column names)
 4. The submission status might need a couple minutes to be updated, don't refresh the page too often.
 5. The user needs to manually submit their best results to the leaderboard.
 Click "Participate", " Submit / View Results", click the "+" symbol in your submission.
 See the red circles in the attached figure.